 Jumbo CDs are savings accounts with high minimum deposit requirements — typically $100,000 — that pay higher interest rates than regular CDs.
 These are popular with large institutional investors such as banks and corporations.
 While they are similar to regular CDs in some ways — your money is unavailable until the maturity date; early withdrawals can trigger a penalty — jumbo CDs may come with more risks.
 For example, only the first $250,000 of your money is insured.
 And by locking up your money at one fixed rate, you may lose out if interest rates rise.

 If you’re ready to open a savings account, one easy way is through SoFi’s online banking app.
-You can sign up for an account right from your phone and pay zero account fees — and if you qualify and use direct deposit, you can earn 1.50% APY.
+You can sign up for an account right from your phone and pay zero account fees — and if you qualify and use direct deposit, you can earn a competitive APY.
 Open your Checking and Savings today.

 What is the range of jumbo CD rates?